seriousm4x/UpSnap/README.md

 ## 🌍 Exposing to the open web

-Although UpSnap has user authentification, it is **not recommended to expose it to the open web** and make it accessible by everyone!
+Although UpSnap has user authorisation, it is **not recommended to expose it to the open web** and make it accessible by everyone!

 **Reason**: The shutdown device command is basically a command piped to #sh (root if you run docker).
 If anyone gains unauthorized access and can abuse this api route in any way, the attacker has access to a (root) shell on your local network.